Bachelor of Performing Arts (Acting)

 At auditions you will need to perform two contrasting monologues: one Contemporary and one Shakespeare.
 At least one of your monologues must be selected from the Recommended Monologues List.

-In-person auditions will be held at the Kingswood campus (Penrith).
+In-person auditions will be held at Penrith Campus (Kingswood) at Western Sydney University.
 Only interstate applicants are permitted to book a virtual audition.

 To apply: